-GNU ar can optionally create a thin archive, which contains a symbol index and references to the original copies of the member files of the archives.
-Such an archive is useful for building libraries for use within a local build, where the relocatable objects are expected to remain available, and copying the contents of each object would only waste time and space.
-Thin archives are also flattened, so that adding one or more archives to a thin archive will add the elements of the nested archive individually.
-The paths to the elements of the archive are stored relative to the archive itself.
+GNU ar can optionally create a thin archive, which contains a symbol index and references to the original copies of the member files of the archive.
+This is useful for building libraries for use within a local build tree, where the relocatable objects are expected to remain available, and copying the contents of each object would only waste time and space.